agarcialeon/awesome-java/README.md

 - [Ratpack](https://ratpack.io) - Set of libraries that facilitate fast, efficient, evolvable and well-tested HTTP applications.
 - [Takes](https://github.com/yegor256/takes) - Opinionated web framework which is built around the concepts of True Object-Oriented Programming and immutability.
 - [Vaadin Flow](https://vaadin.com/flow) - Event-driven framework that uses standard web components.
 Server-side architecture with Ajax on the client side.

+### Others

+- [Quartz Scheduler](https://github.com/quartz-scheduler/quartz) - A richly featured, open source job scheduling library that can be integrated within virtually any Java application - from the smallest stand-alone application to the largest e-commerce system.
+- [VisualVM](https://visualvm.github.io/) -  A visual tool integrating commandline JDK tools and lightweight profiling capabilities.
+Designed for both development and production time use.

 ## Resources